Amenhotep-Huy: Life and career

 There were two Viziers at this time and Amenhotep-Huy served alongside another vizier Ramose.
 It is not entirely clear who served as Vizier of northern Egypt and who served as Vizier of southern Egypt.
 Amenhotep-Huy is attested in both the north and the south.
 He is attested in inscriptions from Gebel el Silsila where he oversaw work in the sandstone quarry.

 Tomb and Burial

 Amenhotep-Huy owned a tomb, k028, in the Theban necropolis.
 This tomb was located by Dieter Eigner and identified by Andrew Gordon in 1978 in El-Assasif, Thebes.

 A multi-national team led by the Instituto de Estudios del Antiguo Egipto de Madrid and Martin Valentin have been studying the architectural elements of the tomb since 2009.
 In February 2014, Egyptian Ministry for Antiquities announced what it called conclusive evidence that Akhenaten shared power with his father for at least 8 years, based on the evidence coming from the tomb of Vizier Amenhotep-Huy.
-Thus, Amenhotep-Huy must have held his high position also during the co-regency.
+Thus, if a co-regency happened, Amenhotep-Huy must have held his high position also during this time.
+However, this conclusion has since been called into question by other Egyptologists, according to whom the inscription means only that construction on Amenhotep-Huy's tomb started during Amenhotep III's reign and ended under Akhenaten's, and Amenhotep-Huy thus simply wanted to pay his respects to both rulers, carving their names separately rather than simultaneously.